 Family disharmony is known to be associated with poorer child development outcomes.
-The survey used a 9-item scale to measure the extent to which families have established a climate of trust and cooperation, emotional support and good communication.
+The survey used a nine-item scale to measure the extent to which families have established a climate of trust and cooperation, emotional support and good communication.
 Primary carers were asked to rate each of nine statements on a scale of 1-5 as to how accurately each statement described their family circumstances.
-The nine statements included items about communications and decision making in the family, emotional support, time spent together, and family cooperation.
+The nine statements included items about communications and decision-making in the family, emotional support, time spent together, and family cooperation.
 These ratings were summed to produce an overall score.
 Families were then split into quartiles based on this score, with approximately 25 per cent of children in each category.
 These categories have been labelled poor, fair, good and very good family functioning in this publication.
 For details of the nine items and how they were combined to form the family functioning score, see Appendix C of Volume Two - Measures derived from multiple responses and scales.
+This volume can be downloaded free from our website: www.ichr.uwa.edu.au/waachs.